Written and updated by Dr. Catharina Hjorth.

 Just remember that bacteria are pretty sensitive microorganisms.
 If the food hasn’t been made correctly, the probiotics can be killed off during production, making sure to choose a quality product.

 The Top 11 Picks for Canine Probiotics

 Honest Paws Pre + Probiotic is a blend of two powerful probiotics – Lactobacillus acidophilus and Bifidobacterium lactis – specifically designed to support your dog’s digestive health.

 The benefits of probiotics don’t stop there!
 They can also help to boost your dog’s immune system, improve their skin and coat condition, and even reduce the number of bad bacteria in their gut.
 This makes Honest Paws Pre + Probiotic a great choice for dogs with sensitive stomachs or who are prone to infection.

 One easy way to ensure that your dog is getting enough probiotics is to give them Honest Paws Pre + Probiotic.
 Simply sprinkle the powder on their food once a day, and they’ll be good to go!
 This product is in powder form, which is more bioavailable and makes it more effective than other chew and treats on the market.
 And if you’re looking for a probiotic supplement that’s specifically tailored to your dog’s needs, Honest Paws has you covered there too.
-Check out their line of probiotic supplements, like Probiotic Hip & Joint Support and Probiotic Skin & Coat Support, for dogs of all ages and breeds.
+Check out their line of supplements, like Mobility – Green Lipped Mussel and Immunity Support – Turkey Tail Mushroom Blend, for dogs of all ages and breeds.

 Best for Dogs and Cats Household